farmersdog/clubhouse-pr/README.md

 The title of the pull request

+## Development

+Run `yarn tdd` to watch Jest tests as you make your changes.

+Run `yarn lint:watch` to watch for ESLint errors/warnings.

 ## Example usage

-Note: This is for use when _opening_ a pull request.
+Note: This is for use when _opening_/synchronizing a pull request.

 ```
 on: